Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Ultra-wide - Can I use an ultra-wide resolution with Uranium Fever?**
   - Yes, with settings adjustments in the `Options` separator, but this setup is unofficial and unsupported.

-- **Updates - Will I lose progress when updating the list?**
+- **Updates - Will updating impact my saves?**
-  - You won’t lose progress, though updates after starting a save may introduce bugs.
-Roll back the list if issues arise.
+  - Your saves will still work, though updates after starting a save may introduce small bugs.